justinpille/atomic-css-experiments/README.md

 # atomic-css-experiments
 A readme-only project for organizing my aspirations in atomic CSS.
+Ideas are sorted into modules.
+Each module has a description, and eventually will have a link to the repo.

 Atomic CSS means writing single-purpose classes and composing them at the point of use.
 You can read about the benefits of this approach at the links below: